In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 In a response, DynamoDB returns all the matching results within the scope of the

 Limit value.
-For example, if you provide a
+For example, if you issue a Query or a Scan

 Limit value of

-operation returns the items within the first six items in the table that match the scan
+returns the items within the first six items in the table that match the filter

-For either a scan or query operation, DynamoDB might return a
+For either a Query or Scan operation, DynamoDB might return a

 LastEvaluatedKey value if the operation did not return all

 matching items in the table.
-To get the full count of items that match a request in a
+To get the full count of items that match, take the

 Query result is an eventually consistent read, but you can

-optionally request a strongly consistent read instead.
-An eventually consistent read
+request a strongly consistent read instead.
+An eventually consistent read might not

 UpdateItem operation.
 For more information, see Data Read and Consistency Considerations.